yongyiwong/yongyiwong/README.md

 - 📀 Versed in AWS, EB, ECS, Lambda, Fargate, S3
 - 📀 Proficient with Blockchain & AI
 - 🙂 I’m looking for a new position to work
-- 🕛 Working hours - usually 8AM-7PM GMT +1
+- 🕛 Working hours - GMT +2

 <!---